thelivelock/elasticsearch-autocomplete/README.md

-# SpringBoot Application with AutoComplete feature
+# SpringBoot Application with AutoComplete feature with ElasticSearch